nesi/puppet-oabjava/README.markdown

 # Usage

-An example of minimal usage of this module:
+An example of minimal usage of this module to install Sun Java 6:

 ```
 include git